What’s Hot And What’s Not in the 2019 Acura Lineup

 The mid-size Honda Pilot-derived Acura MDX was the first of currently available Acura vehicles to receive the new grill treatment during the Summer of 2016.
 As such, it’s now basically ready for a full-on makeover since MY 2019 units will mark the crossover’s sixth year on the market.
 At the same time, the MDX is the latest of currently available Acura cars to receive the A-Spec sport styling cues which debuted in the 2018 TLX sedan.
 Although the A-Spec doesn’t offer any real sportiness in terms of boosted performance, it’s practically the only update available in the 2019 Acura MDX.
 The intermediate “bread and butter” crossover for Acura simply had to offer something new in order to retain its sales figures which currently stand at around 55,000 units a year.

-The MDX’s powertrain remains a proven 3.5L V6 that’s making 290 hp and 267 lb-ft of torque.
+The MDX’s powertrain remains a proven 3.5L V6 that’s making 290 ponies and 267 pound-feet of rotational force.
 It’s available in either front-wheel drive or the exactly $2,000-more-expensive Super Handling All-Wheel Drive configuration, whereas the transmission remains a 9-speed auto with paddle shifters.
 Another option is a hybrid which delivers 257 hp and 218 lb-ft of torque thanks to a smaller 3.0L V6 engine, dual electric motors, and a lithium-ion battery pack.
 It’s only available in all-wheel drive, and with a 7-speed dual-clutch transmission.
 As of last year, the MDX is finally offering the Apple CarPlay and Android Auto alongside a number of other advanced tech goodies.
 Despite the positives, and there are plenty of them, the 2019 MDX is most likely the last gasp for the intermediate crossover’s third generation.
 As such, sitting out on it and waiting for the next-gen might be the right move here.

 Categories: List Articles